Flax, the Fish Substitute for Vegans

 The yellow flax has very low contents of omega-3 fatty acid.
 The oil produced from seeds is one of the oldest vegetable oil used as drying oil in paints.

 The flax seed has more nutritional value than grain.
-It has similar vitamin,mineral,antioxidant and omega-3 fatty acid composition like grain but the amount is very large.
-One hundred grams of ground flax seed contains 41 grams of fat, 28 grams of fiber, 20 grams of protein and gives 450 kilo calories of energy.
+It has similar vitamin, mineral, antioxidant and omega-3 fatty acid composition like the rain but the amount is very large.

-The seed is best for low sugar or starch intake due to lesser carbohydrates in it.
+The seed is the best for low sugar or starch intake due to lesser carbohydrates in it.
 The healthy fat and high fiber contents make it a satisfying food for weight loss.

 The sprouts of flax seed are also edible.
 Whole flax seeds are chemically stable, but ground flax seed becomes rancid at room temperature within a week, so it is better to keep it in refrigerator in sealed airtight containers.